 (Always looking for monthly hosts and/or open to ideas for places to meet or excursion sites conducive to conversation and new experiences.)

 Contact Kaitlin Raver, Coordinator, with any questions at firstname.lastname@example.org or (614) 956-8550 with any questions.

 Looking forward to spending some time with St. Stephen’s wonderful “Soul Sisters”!

 Mount Carmel Church Partnerships Newsletters

 Copies of the Mt.
-Carmel Church Partnerships Newsletter for January 2019, Weekly Scoop Newsletter for January 6-13, 2019, and Health Living Center Wellness Activities list for Winter 2019 can be found on the Community News table in Hobson Hall.
-Also available are the Mount Carmel Diabetes Prevetion Program Class Listings for January-March 2019 and a flyer for the Diabetes Prevention Program.
+Carmel Church Partnerships Newsletter for January 2019, Healthy Living Center Newsletter for Fall 2018 and Weekly Scoop Newsletter for January 1-5, 2019 can be found on the Community News table in Hobson Hall.